qdo1010/PiNet/README.md

 # PiNet
 ## A fast and compact deep neural net with state-of-the-art accuracy on MNIST dataset

+To Do:
+Convert Keras Model into PyTorch

+References:

 SqueezeNet implementation: https://github.com/hungnguyen94/SqueezeNet-Keras

 XNOR library from: https://github.com/DingKe/nn_playground